chinamike65/hugo-tuolesi/content/book3/book3en.md

 In the "Sutra of Judgment by King Ajatashi", there is a story about a poor girl who gave a lamp and received the prophecy of the Buddha.
 It shows that even if the offerings are small, but with great intentions, they can still get great results.

-One day, when the Buddha was in the Qijaburi Mountain in the country of Luoyueqi, King Ajataset invited the Buddha to have a meal.
+One day, when the Buddha was in the Qijaburi Mountain in the country of Luoyueqi, King Ajatashatru invited the Buddha to have a meal.
 After the meal, the Buddha returned to the Jihuan Jingshe, and the famous doctor, the old woman, suggested lighting a lamp for offering to the Buddha.

 296

-Therefore, King Ajataseth ordered ten thousand oil lamps to be lit from the gate of the palace to the Jihuan Jingshe where the Buddha lived.
+Therefore, King Ajatashatru ordered ten thousand oil lamps to be lit from the gate of the palace to the Jihuan Jingshe where the Buddha lived.
 It was continuous and very spectacular.

 At that time, there was a poor girl named Muni.
 Although she always wanted to make offerings to the Buddha, she was suffering from lack of money.